 Lisa Todd teaches and supervises in the fields of Modern Germany, European History, Gender and Sexuality, and War and Society.
 She holds a Ph.D. in History from the University of Toronto (2005), an MA in Modern History from Royal Holloway College, University of London (1998) and a BA (History Honours, Comparative Literature Major, German Minor) from the University of New Brunswick (1997).
-Dr. Todd is also a member of the Gregg Centre for the Study of War Society and is the Director of the Network for the Study of Civilians, Soldiers and Society.
-She is also the Acting Director of Honours until 1st July 2017.
+Dr. Todd is the Co-Ordinator and Academic Advisor for the Gender and Women’s Studies interdisciplinary program, a member of the Gregg Centre for the Study of War Society and is the Director of the Network for the Study of Civilians, Soldiers and Society.

 Dr. Todd’s first book, Sexual Treason in Germany during the First World War (Palgrave-Macmillan, 2017), examines sexual relationships between soldiers and civilians in Germany and Occupied Europe, 1914-1920.
 Her current SSHRC-funded research project, “Racial Citizenship: Miscegenation, Scientific Authority, and the Creation of Intimate ‘Others’ in Modern Germany, 1880-1950” examines the anthropological interest in “mixed race” sexual relationships, from the colonial period in southern Africa, to the end of the Third Reich.